ncvphuong/brainfit-techguide/docs/Guideline/Scheduling/setup-new-term.md

    - Verify trainer availability and schedules

 6. **Verify Class Details**:
-   - Check class name, term dates, and center assignment
+   - Check class name, and center assignment
    - Confirm student count matches expectations
    - Verify all trainers are assigned

 > 📋 **Checklist**: Before moving to Step 2, ensure:
-> - [ ] New term classes are cloned (not reused)
+> - [ ] New year term classes are cloned (not reused)
 > - [ ] Majority of students are enrolled
 > - [ ] All trainers are assigned
 > - [ ] Term dates are correct